 It is customary to first offer prayers at the tomb of Amir Khusro, the poet and a disciple of Hazrat Nizamuddin, and then the tomb of Hazrat Nizamuddin.

 Some devotees come from many miles away and have little money.
 Do not be surprised if you see them eating, praying, singing and sometimes crying.
-The dargah permits them to sleep on the premises and at night they sleep beside the tombs (and I mean, right beside the tombs).
+The dargah permits them to sleep on the premises, and at night they sleep beside the tombs (and I mean, literally beside the tombs).

 A Word of Caution

 You may be confronted by beggars and various officials asking for donations to the dargah.
-None of this is mandatory but you may want to have small bills on hand at least for the ‘donations.’
+None of this is mandatory but you may want to have small bills on hand for ‘donations.’
 I also recommend not bringing any valuables and keeping a close hold on your personal items.

 Thursday and Sunday are very busy.
-If you do not like crowds, do not go on these days unless it is early in the morning.
+If you do not like crowds, don’t go on these days unless it’s early in the morning.

 Qawwali Singing at the Dargah